FREE BUSINESS HEALTHCHECK:

-I have a favourite quote, it’s; “every day is a school day,” even now both Katy and I invest thousands in our own development and will continue to do so.
+I have a favorite quote, it’s; “every day is a school day,” even now both Katy and I invest thousands in our own development and will continue to do so.
 We live in a constantly evolving world.
 Therefore, we need to improve constantly.

 If you are not investing in your team to always raise the bar on their skill level, you will have a team of mediocre consultants.

 The sales world is changing.
 Cold calling is more challenging than ever, alongside a growing recruitment sector that has doubled in the last few years; beware the indie in their back bedroom with no overheads, stealing your business or that big agency who have finally decided to invest in marketing who now appear to be cropping up everywhere.

 Consequently, your consultant team needs to always be one step ahead of the pack and it’s down to you to facilitate this process.

 3. What Gets Measured Gets Made

 For some reason, KPIs are out of fashion?
 Yet if any of us don’t know what we need to do to achieve our goals we flail around.
 It’s the same for your consultants too.
 We wrote an in-depth article here that might help.
 If you know your numbers; which we hope you do?
 It’s easy to measure and predict performance.

 A while ago I wrote a post that has had thousands of views.
 In it, I laid out the scary data related to how many times people need to be contacted to make a sale and how consultants were poor at follow up.